 Scenic Caves Nature Adventures is perched atop the Niagara Escarpment on 370 unspoiled acres of natural beauty.
 Our outdoor environment and adventures will provide both physical and mental health benefits for all.

 Park admission will include access to our hiking trail centre offering 15 km of one way, well marked trails, Southern Ontario’s longest Suspension Bridge, the Caves/Crevasse trail network, Pathway of life size wooden animal carvings, trout pond (feed the fish) and picnic areas, Children’s Adventure Playground.
-Our 18 hole mini-golf and gemstone mining adventure will also be available at an additional fee.
+Our 18 hole mini-golf, gemstone mining adventure, Trail's End Grill and Gift Shop will also be available at an additional fee.

 We are confident that we have the necessary procedures in place to ensure we can welcome you to our Attraction in a safe and responsible manner.